Fujifilm GF 20-35mm f/4 R WR Review

 Fujifilm GF 20-35mm f/4 vs. GF 23mm f/4

-The GF 23mm f/4 R LM WR is still an excellent lens and a very legit option, especially if you can find a used copy and save yourself a good chunk of change.
-I am not sure if we can expect to see the GF 23mm f/4 R LM WR at sale prices in the future but this, of course, could also make it a more attractive option.
+The GF 23mm f/4 R LM WR remains an excellent lens and a viable choice, especially if you can find a used copy and save a significant amount of money.
+I'm unsure if we'll see the GF 23mm f/4 R LM WR at discounted prices in the future, but this could also make it a more appealing option.

 You can read my review of the GF 23mm f/4 R LM WR here: